 How to Choose a Corgi Rescue in Michigan

-If you’re unsure what to look for, these are the green and red flags on what to look for from a rescue organization (Provided by the American Kennel Club).
-The group should know a good deal about the dogs they’re adopting.
-Some things they should know include:
+If you’re unsure what to look for, these are the green and red flags you’ll want to be aware of when choosing a rescue organization (provided by the American Kennel Club).
+The group should know a good deal about the dogs they’re holding.
+Some things a Corgi rescue Michigan residents trust will offer:

 - Spay/neuter status